-During equity fundraising, cap tables are used to display the hypothetical ownership of the company incorporating new investors in the round.
+During equity fundraising, cap tables are used to display the hypothetical ownership of the company incorporating new investors.
 For early-stage startups, cap tables should be pretty straightforward, but as multiple investment rounds are carried out, getting an accurate snapshot of ownership can get complicated unless recorded properly.

-Startups should keep ongoing records of their shareholder positions as transactions happen, so when it’s time to raise capital, it’s clear to new investors whom owns what and at what percentage.
+Keeping updated records of their shareholder positions as transactions happen is critical.
+When it’s time to raise more capital, it’s clear to new investors who owns what and at what percentage.

 - Type of security